-South Georgia Banking Company Scholarship: One \$700 scholarship to be applied to tuition or other student fees for three quarters.
-Qualifications: (1) resident of Tift County, (2) rank in upper 10% of class, and (3) financial need.
-Apply through Guidance Department of the high school.
+South Georgia Banking Company Scholarships: One \$900 scholarship to be applied to tuition, clinical and activity fees for three quarters.
+Qualifications: (1) resident of Tift County, (2) rank in upper ten percent of class, and (3) financial need.
+Apply through Guidance Department of Tift County High School or Tiftarea Academy.